Subspecialties for Interventional Radiology/Diagnostic Radiology

 Requirements

-You must successfully complete one year of fellowship training (after residency) in a pediatric radiology program accredited by the ACGME or by the RCPSC (Canada).
-You must also complete one year of practice or additional approved training, with one-third of that year spent in pediatric radiology.
-Diplomates who successfully completed their training before 2019 will have 10 calendar years or until December 31, 2024, whichever comes first, to obtain certification.
-Those who complete their training in 2019 or later will have six calendar years.
-Candidates who did not earn pediatric subspecialty certification before their board eligibility expired have a time-limited opportunity to become certified through the Temporary Alternate Pathway.
+Diplomates must successfully complete one year of fellowship training (after residency) in a pediatric radiology program accredited by the ACGME or by the RCPSC (Canada).
+Diplomates have six calendar years from completion of training to obtain certification.
+Diplomates who did not earn pediatric subspecialty certification before their board eligibility expired have a time-limited opportunity to become certified through the Alternate Pathway.

 • Fellowship position must be ACGME-accredited.

-• You must provide evidence of a current state medical license with an expiration date.
+• Evidence of a current state medical license with an expiration date must be provided.

-• Before submitting a subspecialty application, you must have paid any outstanding ABR fees in full.
+• Before submitting a subspecialty application, diplomates must have paid any outstanding ABR fees in full.

 Alternate Pathway to Subspecialty Certification